How to Price a Residential Cleaning Job in 2026: A Pricing Guide

 Cleaners have one structural advantage over contractors when it comes to payment.
 Customers who book recurring service mentally expect to set up a card on file the first visit and let it run, in a way they don't for a one-off contractor job.
 Use that.
 Stripe, Square, and QuickBooks Payments all support saving a card and auto-charging on the day of service.
 You finish at 11am, tap "complete," and the money is in the account by Tuesday.

 For one-time deep cleans and move-outs where there's no recurring relationship, your job is to get a payment link onto the customer's phone before you leave the house.
 Leaving an invoice on the kitchen counter is the slowest possible way to get paid.
 The customer comes home tired, the invoice goes on the pile, and three weeks later you're sending a polite follow-up text wondering whether to send a second.
+If a cleaning invoice does reach that point, the follow-up playbook for unpaid cleaning invoices covers the text-then-call cadence and when a late fee is worth charging.

 Two findings from Chaser's 2022 Late Payments Report translate directly to cleaning: businesses that follow up on 90 percent or more of their invoices are the ones most likely to be paid within a week of the due date, and combining SMS reminders with email raised the chance of getting paid within a week by 56 percent over email alone.5 Both findings point at the same habit.
 Text the customer the payment link with a thank-you when you leave the house, follow up by email a day later if they haven't paid, and the collection time on one-off cleans drops substantially.